ALERT! More people are preparing food at home right now as they follow social distancing recommendations.

 People desire the facts that put them in control.
-We can count on you to continue to promote hand hygiene and surface cleaning and sanitizing as fundamentals to good health.
+We can count on you to continue to promote hand hygiene and surface cleaning and disinfecting as fundamentals to good health.
 Thank you!

 Wash your hands frequently and thoroughly with soap and water.

-Clean and sanitize surfaces, paying special attention to touch points (like door knobs and drawer pulls).
+Clean and sanitize surfaces.
+Pay special attention to touch points like door knobs and drawer pulls.

 Do not show up to work when sick or when a family member is sick.